drduh/macOS-Security-and-Privacy-Guide/README.md

 If you want to know more about how Filevault 2 works, see the paper _[Infiltrate the Vault: Security Analysis and Decryption of Lion Full Disk Encryption](https://eprint.iacr.org/2012/374.pdf) [pdf]_.

-You may wish to enforce **hibernation** and evict Filevault keys from memory instread of traditional "sleep" to memory.
+You may wish to enforce **hibernation** and evict Filevault keys from memory instead of traditional "sleep" to memory.

     sudo pmset -a destroyfvkeyonstandby 1 hibernatemode 25